Search

 “And when we give people honesty, they can make choices for themselves.”

-Something that I realised during our call was that rape shouldn’t be a political issue, but it is.
-It should be understood, and people should be able to get support easily, but the words we use to describe rape, and the culture of having to “say no” have led to so many feeling unsure of what happened to them, unaware of the language to articulate their pain.
+Rape shouldn’t be politicised, but it is.
+It has to be.
+It should be understood, and people should be able to get support easily, but the words we use to describe rape, and the culture of having to “say no” have led to many feeling unsure of what happened to them, unaware of the language to articulate their pain.

-We have this tendency to shy away from the word rape, even I do.
-When I asked Davina and Joss about it, they were silent for a moment, clearly this is something they come across often, “this is the problem, Katie, that we don’t use the right language, we try and soften something that is a violence.
+We have this tendency to shy away from the word ‘rape’, even I do.
+When I asked Davina and Joss about it, they were silent for a moment, clearly this was something they come across often, “this is the problem, Katie,” said Joss,” is that we don’t use the right language, we try and soften something that is a violence.
 We wouldn’t say, ‘let’s soften somebody who’s been stabbed with a knife’, we wouldn’t wrap that up in cotton wool and make it nice and tidy.
 Rape is a violent act, and it should make people feel uncomfortable, it’s frankly bloody awful.”

 So no, rape shouldn’t be politicised, but it is.
 It has to be.